-Does each person have their own language of love?
+Does each person have their own love language?

-Dr. Gary Chapman has written numerous books about the five love languages.
-The best way to connect with any person is to learn their preferred language.
-Dr. Chapman’s list includes quality time, gifts, acts of service, physical touch, and words of affirmation.
+Dr. Gary Chapman introduced the concept of love languages and has written numerous books about the topic.
+The best way to connect with any person is to learn and use their preferred love language.

 Acts of service

-Jesus used this language of love so effectively.
-Today He continues to heal our broken hearts, help our blind minds to see the truth, and bring other believers to bear burdens and pray for us.
+Jesus uses this love language so effectively.
+Today He continues to heal our broken hearts, help our blind minds to see the truth, and bring other believers into our lives to encourage us and pray for us.

 We are blessed beyond measure with gifts upon gifts.

-We don’t always recognize these gifts because we don’t take time to see them, or to say thank you for them.
-Never-the-less they are there.
+The reason we don’t always recognize these gifts is because we don’t take time to see them, or to say thank you for them.
+Nevertheless, they are there.

 Words of affirmation

-Throughout scripture, we find words of affirmation for those who knew God personally.
+Throughout scripture, we find words of affirmation for those who know God personally.
 (2) He also has words of affirmation for us today.
 God tells us: